madisonsourp/mycite/content/pages/index.md

         title: Grand Canyon University
         subtitle: "Bachelor of Science in Justice Studies\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_ \_ \_ (September 2022 - Current)"
         text: >
-          As of 2022, I have begun my studies at Grand Canyon University (GCU) as a forensic science major, with the ambition of becoming a crime scene analyst as a result of my aspirations.
-During my time at university, one of the most impactful courses I took was Forensic Photography & Reconstruction, which increased my interest in fieldwork and crime scene analysis in a deeper way.
+          Throughout 2022, I studied forensic science at Grand Canyon University (GCU) with the goal of becoming a crime scene analyst.
+The Forensic Photography & Reconstruction course I took during my time at university was one of the most impactful courses I have ever taken.
+          This class increased my interest in fieldwork and crime scene analysis in a deeper way than I had ever expected.
 After realizing that forensic science mainly focused on laboratory work, I switched to Justice Studies in an effort to align my career goals of either working directly at crime scenes or as a police officer with the